 What does ‘Hortus Eystettensis’ mean?

 The Latin title translates as ‘The Garden at Eichstätt’.
-The garden was the inspiration of Johann Conrad von Gemmingen, who became Prince Bishop of Eichstätt at the end of the 16th century.
+The garden was the inspiration of Johann Konrad von Gemmingen, who became Prince Bishop of Eichstätt at the end of the 16th century.
 Eichstätt was one of the oldest dioceses in Germany.
 The Bishop's palace, the Willibaldsburg, was built on a hill overlooking the city.

 Eichstätt was the first major European botanical garden outside Italy.
 A visitor in 1611 described the palace as being surrounded by terraced gardens: “Each of the eight gardens contained flowers from a different country; they varied in the beds and flowers, especially in the beautiful roses, lilies, tulips.”
 There were tulips in 500 colours, the bishop told him, almost all different.
 Many of the plants were imported from overseas through merchants, mostly in the Netherlands.

 The garden was begun in 1596 to designs by Joachim Camerarius, a physician and botanist.
-When Camerarius died two years later, the bishop turned to Basilius Besler, an apothecary in Nürnberg, for guidance on the purchase of specimens for the garden.
+When Camerarius died two years later, the bishop turned to Basilius Besler, an apothecary in Nuremberg, for guidance on the purchase of specimens for the garden.
 As an apothecary, Besler had a good working knowledge of botany through the plants he used to make ointments and medicines.

 A catalogue of flowers, such as Hortus Eystettensis, is often known as a florilegium, from the Latin meaning ‘a gathering of flowers’.
 The word was first used to mean an anthology of choice writings from various authors - a literary bouquet.
-By the 18th century its sense had shifted from the literary to the literal as florilegium came to refer also to a portfolio of flower pictures.
+By the 18th century its sense had shifted from the literary to the literal as florilegium came to refer also to a portfolio of botanical illustrations.

 The popularity of florilegia grew from the 17th century onwards.
 Scientific interest in natural history and the aristocratic taste for plant collecting were both stimulated by the discovery of exotic new species from hitherto unexplored regions of the globe.